hwayne/learntla/content/pluscal/sets/index.md

 `\o` | Combine two sequences | `<<1>> \o <<2>> = <<1, 2>>`
 Len | Length of sequence | `Len(<<1, 2>>) = 2`

+Note that these use parenthesis, unlike DOMAIN, SUBSET, and UNION.
+A very rough rule of thumb is that if it's from a module, it uses parenthesis, and if it's part of the core language, it will be in ALL CAPS.

 {{% notice info %}}
-If the value is undefined (for example, `Tail(<<1>>)`), the model crashes.
-This is a Good Thing- better you know something is wrong with the model than get bad results.
+If the value is undefined (for example, `Tail(<<>>)`), the model considers that an error in your spec.
+And let's be honest, it probably is.
 {{% /notice %}}

 ### Structures